nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Get ready the NUSMODS links of you and your friends, and let's get started!

+> :bulb: This symbol denotes a tip which you might find useful when using the application.

+> :information_source: This symbol denotes some information or caveats that you will need to take note of when using the application.

 <br/><br/>

 ## Quick Start

 1. Ensure that you have Java 11 or later versions of Java installed on your computer.
-    - To check the version of Java on your computer, follow the instructions [here](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line).
+    > :bulb: To check the version of Java on your computer, follow the instructions [here](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line).
-    - To download the latest version of Java on your computer, visit [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+    > :bulb: To download the latest version of Java on your computer, visit [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 2. Download the .jar file of our latest release of WhenFree, V2.1 [here](https://github.com/AY1920S2-CS2113T-T12-1/tp/releases).
 3. Copy the downloaded .jar file to an empty folder.
 4. Open Command Prompt or Terminal and navigate to the folder using ```cd <folder_path>```.
 5. Run the .jar file using ```java -jar <file_name.jar>```.
-[NOTE] Please resize the terminal to full screen mode to make full use of our CLI ASCII art.
+> :information_source: Please resize the terminal to full screen mode to make full use of our CLI ASCII art.
 You will see this welcome message if you have done the above steps correctly.

 ![welcome Message](images/welcome_msg.png)